Vahid Asghari: Campaigns in support

-Front Line Defenders Foundation, an organisation for human rights defenders at risk, which is located in Europe, aired concerns in July 2015 about Vahid Asghari's ongoing detention, and demanded his urgent and unconditional release:
+Front Line Defenders Foundation, an organization for human rights defenders at risk, which is located in Europe, aired concerns in July 2015 about Vahid Asghar i's ongoing detention and demanded his urgent and unconditional release:

-Human rights defender Mr Vahid Asghari has been in ‘temporary detention’ since 8 May 2008, when he was abducted by Islamic Republic Guard Corps (IRGC) commandos whilst travelling to Tehran Imam Khomeini International Airport.
+Human rights defender Mr. Vahid Asghari has been in ‘temporary detention’ since 8 May 2008, when he was abducted by Islamic Republic Guard Corps (IRGC) commandos whilst traveling to Tehran Imam Khomeini International Airport.

 Vahid Asghari is a women's human rights defender who has provided free online support and domains for human rights defenders and organizations in Iran.

 The IRGC commandos demanded that the human rights defender make a confession.
 When he refused he was transported to an apartment owned by the Iranian secret service.
-One commando loaded a Colt and put it to Vahid Asghari's head, as a way to terrorise him into confessing.
+One commando loaded a Colt and put it to Vahid Asghari's head, as a way to terrorize him into confessing.
 He was additionally beaten for three days.

-The previous verdicts issued by the cleric judges at the Revolutionary Court have been cancelled and there has thus far not been a final verdict against Vahid Asghari.
+The previous verdicts issued by the cleric judges at the Revolutionary Court have been canceled and there has thus far not been a final verdict against Vahid Asghari.
 The human rights defender had been sentenced to death twice by the 15th Chamber of the Revolutionary Court.
-However, the Supreme Court of Iran overruled these verdicts in December 2014 on the basis that the death penalty verdict was invalid and libel accusation false.
+However, the Supreme Court of Iran overruled these verdicts in December 2014 on the basis that the death penalty verdict was invalid and the libel accusation false.
 The commutation of his death sentence to 18 years imprisonment also remains unconfirmed.

-Front Line Defenders is deeply concerned at the ongoing detention of Vahid Asghari, which it believes to be solely motivated by his work in defence of human rights.
+Front Line Defenders is deeply concerned at the ongoing detention of Vahid Asghari, which it believes to be solely motivated by his work in defense of human rights.

-This human rights defenders protector also established an Email to Hassan Rouhani, the president of Iran, to request Vahid Asghari’s unconditional release from the Islamic Republic government.
+This human rights defender's protector also established an Email to Hassan Rouhani, the president of Iran, to request Vahid Asghari’s unconditional release from the Islamic Republic government.
 William Gomez a human rights activist and journalist published a letter to Rouhani, demanding the release of Vahid Asghari and guarantees of human rights activists’ freedom and security in Iran.
-Human Rights Defending Association for Iran also demanded unconditional release of this women's rights defender.
+Human Rights Defending Association for Iran also demanded the unconditional release of this women's rights defender.

-On August 13, 2014, he was moved from political ward 350 of Evin Prison to the political ward of Rajaei Shahr Prison near Tehran, a move that is allegedly used for punishing political prisoners that disobey prison authorities and the judiciary.
-Asghar's case were followed by international human rights organizations, and there was a petition online calling for his release.
+On August 13, 2014, he moved from political ward 350 of Evin Prison to the political ward of Rajaei Shahr Prison near Tehran, a move that is allegedly used for punishing political prisoners that disobey prison authorities and the judiciary.
+Asghar's case was followed by international human rights organizations, and there was a petition online calling for his release.